General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Introduction

 For compact objects, general-relativistic (GR) effects reshape the solution landscape and a self-consistent treatment should take them into account.
-Notably, \cite{Kojima2017} reports that the energy that can be stored -- relative to the untwisted, potential state -- in a GR magnetosphere can be several times larger than the corresponding flat-space maximum for ultracompact stars \cite[see also][]{yu11,kojima2018}.
+Focussing on the GR effects on the balance of magnetic stresses, \cite{Kojima2017} reports that the energy that can be stored -- relative to the untwisted, potential state -- in a GR magnetosphere can be several times larger than the corresponding flat-space maximum for ultracompact stars \cite[see also][]{yu11,kojima2018}.
 However, their most energetic models also correspond to (likely) unstable branches containing disconnected magnetic domains, as described above.
 Nevertheless, even in the more lenient case of lowest-energy configurations, the stored energy surpasses that of flat-space equilibria \emph{for a fixed dipole moment} because the surface field is augmented by GR factors \cite[e.g.][]{pet74}.
 On the other hand, the spin-down luminosity scales with stellar compactness for the same reason \citep{Rezzolla2004}.
 From an observational perspective, this means that the surface field, as inferred from timing data, is lower than the Newtonian case and thus even if more energy can be stored in a relative sense, the absolute value available for outburst activity may be \emph{lower} in reality.

 In this paper, we reexamine this interplay by constructing self-consistent, three-dimensional magnetospheric configurations in GR using motivated prescriptions for the twist profile.
 By comparing observed outburst energies to the available free energy using the rescaled spindown luminosity we show, in fact, that \emph{maximum} dipolar excesses alone are borderline insufficient to power some magnetar outbursts for typical masses and radii \cite[notably the 2009 burst from SGR 0418+5729 and the 2004 giant flare from SGR 1806-20;][]{palm05,cz18}.
 This provides further, indirect evidence for multipolar components in magnetar magnetic fields.